In this article:

 For the record, I'm no safety nazi.
-In fact, I don't think that powersports junkies in general fit that bill.
+In fact, I don't think that power sports junkies in general fit that bill.
 However, most will agree that it's simply smart to dress for the crash, not the ride.
-But, do most apply the same logic when dressing for bike repair and maintenance?
-More specifically, do you take precautions to protect your skin from absorbing the chemicals that you work with?
+But, do we apply the same logic when dressing for bike repair and maintenance?
+More specifically, do you take precautions to protect your skin and lungs from absorbing the chemicals and materials that you are working with?

 Skin absorption can quickly transport chemicals both into the skin and ultimately into the body without you even knowing it.
 For the types of maintenance & repair tasks that riders do, this is likely the most significant avenue of exposure.
 Some of the chemicals that riders use can potentially result in systemic toxicity if they penetrate through the skin, not only causing skin problems (most common), but other potentially more serious health issues away from the site of entry.